gaegoung/plsc31101-final-project/README.md

-This is a template you can use for your final projects (as well other projects where you need to post replication code.)
-Fill in each section with information on your own project.

 ## Short Description

 My final project analyzes the sentiment on the issue of trade in 2016 presidential campaign speeches.
 I scrape presidential campaign speeches by 3 candidates - Hilary Clinton, Bernie Sanders and Donald Trump - from web(https://www.presidency.ucsb.edu).
 I execute sentiment analysis on the paragraphs that contain the word "trade" and look at how the sentiment varies by presidential candidates.